MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 ##### Use database retention defaults

 Select this check box to use the public folder database item retention limits on the server where this public folder resides.
-If you do not select this check box, the Retain deleted items for (days) check box becomes available.
+If you don't select this check box, the Retain deleted items for (days) check box becomes available.

 ##### Retain deleted items for (days)